TejashriAT/5-in-a-Row/README.md

 occupying the next available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.

-This program is a five in a row game written in Java.

-Support online five-in-a-row game.
-Support mutiple users watch a live game.
-Support chatroom and use stickers in chatroom.
-This program is mainly aimed to practice writing the Java socket.

 ## Prerequisites
 Softwares to install
 ```